 Preventing citrus blast

 Applying fixed copper or Bordeaux sprays before the first rain can reduce the likelihood of bacterial infection.
-They can also be used against fireblight, walnut blight, black spot on roses, peacock spot on olives, downy mildews and powdery mildew on grapes, and leaf curl, and shot hole on nectarines and peaches.
+These treatments can also be used against fireblight, walnut blight, black spot on roses, peacock spot on olives, downy mildews and powdery mildew on grapes, and leaf curl, and shot hole on nectarines and peaches.

 Bordeaux sprays consist of copper sulfate, lime, and water.
 You can make your own Bordeaux spray by combining 3-1/3 tablespoons of copper sulfate and 10 tablespoons of dry hydrated lime (calcium hydroxide) in one gallon of water.
 These materials are available at most garden centers.
 Avoid using slaked lime (calcium oxide) as it can burn your skin and eyes.
 Visit UC Davis Integrated Pest Management (IPM) for more detailed information.

 Diseased twigs should be removed and thrown in the trash.
 As you prune out diseased areas, be sure to dip your tools in a 1 part bleach and 9 parts water solution to kill the pathogen and avoid spreading it to healthy plant tissue.

 To prevent citrus blast, be sure to plant citrus trees with some wind protection and remove any dead or diseased twigs as soon as they are seen.